Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 and return response in Platformus-based web applications (as well as data sources, they specify C# classes that implement the `IRequestProcessor <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website/RequestProcessors/IRequestProcessor.cs#L12>`_ interface, and you can :ref:`create your own implementations <custom-request-processors>`).
 We will see how this all works a bit later in this article.
+You can still use regular C# controllers to process requests which is simple, but it is related to writing custom extensions and is not considered in this tutorial.

 We have described and created the content (our post page object), we have also created the presentation for that content (our view).
 The last thing we must do to make it all work is to create the endpoint and the data source.